Sensitivity Analysis for Binary Outcome Misclassification in Randomization Tests via Integer Programming: A model-free sensitivity analysis approach for outcome misclassification in randomization tests

-We now use two simple examples to illustrate why reporting the warning accuracy, as a complement of the p-value based on measured outcomes, can greatly benefit a randomized experiment (or an observational study using randomization-based inference) subject to outcome misclassification.
+We now use two simple examples to illustrate why reporting the warning accuracy, as a complement of the $p$-value reported by a naive randomization test assuming no outcome misclassification, can help researchers analyze a randomized experiment (or a design-based observational study using randomization tests) subject to outcome misclassification in a more comprehensive and rigorous way.

-\begin{Example} Consider a complete randomized experiment with one treated subject and 1000 controls.
+\begin{Example} Consider a completely randomized experiment with one treated subject and 1000 controls.
 Without loss of generality, suppose that the treatment indicators $\mathbf{Z}=(1,0,\dots,0)$.
 Assume that the corresponding measured outcomes $\mathbf{Y}^{*}=(1,0,\dots,0)$.
-Then the p-value under Fisher's sharp null based on $\mathbf{Y}^{*}=(1,0,\dots,0)$ is 1/1001<0.001, which will be considered as very strong evidence of treatment effect for many scientific journals.
-However, if the true outcomes $\mathbf{Y}=(0, 0, \dots, 0)$, the true p-value will be one (no evidence), even if $\mathbf{Y}^{*}$ and $\mathbf{Y}$ only differ by one case of misclassification.
-In this case, the warning accuracy is $1000/1001$, implying high sensitivity to outcome misclassification, even if the p-value based on $\mathbf{Y}^{*}$ is very statistically significant. \end{Example} \begin{Example} We consider the following two stratified randomized experiments with equal total sample size and the same prespecified level of 0.05 (one-sided).
-It is easy to check that study 1 has a smaller one-sided p-value but larger warning accuracy while study 2 has a larger one-sided p-value but smaller warning accuracy.
+Then the $p$-value under Fisher's sharp null reported by Fisher's exact test based on $\mathbf{Y}^{*}$ is 1/1001<0.001, which would be considered as very strong evidence of treatment effect for many scientific journals.
+However, if the true outcomes $\mathbf{Y}=(0, 0, \dots, 0)$, the true $p$-value will be one (no evidence), even if $\mathbf{Y}^{*}$ and $\mathbf{Y}$ only differ by one case of misclassification.
+In this case, the warning accuracy is $1000/1001$, implying high sensitivity to outcome misclassification, even if the $p$-value based on $\mathbf{Y}^{*}$ is very statistically significant. \end{Example} \begin{Example} In a more practical setting, we consider the following two stratified randomized experiments with equal sample size (=17) and the same prespecified level of 0.05 (one-sided).
+It is easy to check that Study 1 has a smaller one-sided $p$-value (reported by the Mantel-Haenszel test under Fisher's sharp null) but larger warning accuracy, while Study 2 has a larger one-sided $p$-value but smaller warning accuracy.